scotentSD/practice/good-services-book.md

 </ul>
 <br>
 <h3>10.
 Have no dead ends</h3>
 A service should direct all users, regardless of whether the user is eligible or suitable to use the service.
-No user should be left behind or stranded within a service.
-No user should be left behind or stranded within a service without knowing how to continue<br>
+No user should be left behind or stranded within a service without knowing how to continue.<br>
 <br>4 main reasons for dead ends:<br>
 <ul>
     <li>they're not eligible to use your service</li>